Industry-led training for our future workforce

 90% of students feel more prepared to problem solve real challenges companies face

 97% of students have a better understanding of their skills and how they can be developed

 Innovation, Creativity, and Entrepreneurship (ICE) Challenges

-Interested students or educators: contact us below for more details on how to sign up.
+Interested students or educators: contact us below for more details on how to access this opportunity.

 I wouldn’t have passed up this experience for anything.
 After engaging with the incredible talent, I found myself with an interview at my now wonderful workplace.